opixelum/brain-disk-gitbook/docs/programming/paradigms/oop.md

 ## Inheritance

-- A class can inherit attributes and methods from another class.
+- A class can inherit attributes and methods from another class;
-- The parent class is extended, and child class extends the parent.
+- The parent class is extended, and child class extends the parent;
-- Private attributes and methods are not inherited.
+- Private attributes and methods are not inherited;
+- Specialization is achieved by extending a class.
+The extending class is called child;
+- Generalization is achieved by combining classes into another one.
+The combined class is called parent.

 ## Composition